CCW MAPS & FAQ’s

 OR is a 4 year handgun ONLY permit.
-Idaho standard and enhanced licenses are 5 year licenses.
+Idaho enhanced licenses are 5 year licenses.
 Permits can be renewed by sending the State renewal fee in the mail before the permit expires.
 (Oregon however requires you renew in person)

 Does taking this class guarantee the issuance of a concealed carry permit?

 No, Taking this class does not guarantee the issuance of a concealed carry permit as participants must be legally permitted to own a firearm, and will need to pass a federal background check.